danielbui12/danielbui12/src/assets/data/polkadot-2.0-enhances-blockchain-scalability-and-interoperability.md

 Parachains are built using the [Substrate](#ref-substrate-and-polkadot) framework, which provides the foundational building blocks for creating customized blockchains without need for developing consensus algorithms.
 Parachains can communicate with each other and the central Relay Chain using Cross-Consensus Messaging (XCM), allowing them to exchange information and transactions seamlessly.
 This architecture not only leverages the shared security model of Polkadot but also enables diverse applications to interoperate within a unified ecosystem.

+Otherwise, with Substrate, developers can create their own Solo Chain without co-existing in Polkadot Relayer.

+Moreover, with FRAME (the framework used to build Substrate-based application logic, aka. runtimes aka. pallet), you can build your own customized pallet which suit the needs of your blockchain.

 ![parachain-overview](https://wiki.polkadot.network/assets/images/one-parachain-f8e0673144a718bd67834cdd69894ca2.png)

 ## Polkadot 2.0 Definition